Welcome to RETRO, my personal take on the Forth language. This

 In all cases, the only common I/O word that has to map to an

-exposed instruction is putc, to display a single character to
+, to display a single character to

 some output device.
 There is no requirement for a traditional